google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

    Note that `google-cloud-key` and `key.json` are default values expected by our control plane.

-## Authentication Mechanism for the Data Plane
+## Authentication Mechanism for the Sources Data Plane

-This is the manual auth configuration for the Data Plane and using the Google Cloud Service Account `events-sources-gsa` as the credential.
+This is the manual auth configuration for the sources data plane using the Google Cloud Service Account `events-sources-gsa` as the credential.
 Refer to [Installing a Service Account for the Data Plane](../install/dataplane-service-account.md) for automated scripts.
+We recommend using a distinct service account for the broker data plane named `events-broker-gsa`.
+Follow [Installing GCP Broker](install-gcp-broker.md) to set up the broker.

 ### Option 1: Use Workload Identity